-Colours in food
+Colours and other additives in food

 If you sell or supply food you need to give certain information about colours in foodstuffs

-Although the United Kingdom has left the European Union (EU), certain pieces of legislation (formally known as 'retained EU law') will still apply until such time as they are replaced by new UK legislation; this means that you will still see references to EU regulations in our guidance.
+Although the United Kingdom left the European Union (EU) in 2021, certain pieces of legislation (known as 'assimilated law') continue to apply until such time as they are replaced by new UK legislation, revoked or permitted to expire.
+This means that our guidance still contains references to legislation that originated from the EU.

 This guidance is for England and Wales